 - b.
-Is solely for monetary relief, and if the amount that the University of North Carolina is to pay is \$75,000 or greater, or if the University will receive a payment, and the amount claimed was \$75,000 or greater, then the Committee on University Governance is authorized to approve the settlement.2 - c.
+Is for monetary relief, and if the amount that the University of North Carolina is to pay is \$75,000 or greater, or if the University will receive a payment, and the amount claimed was \$75,000 or greater, then the Committee on University Governance is authorized to approve the settlement.2 - c.
 Includes an agreement by the University, or one or more constituent institutions, to take, or refrain from taking, a specific action, and the agreement affects only the named parties in the litigation or parties reasonably anticipated to be named in potential litigation, such as actions that affect only named employees or students, then the president or the chancellor of the constituent institution may authorize the settlement agreement. - d.
 Includes an agreement by the University, or one or more constituent institutions, to take or refrain from taking a specific action which affects a group or class of people or which results in changing a University or constituent institution policy, procedure or regulation, then the Committee on University Governance is authorized to approve the settlement. - 4.
 The Committee on University Governance may refer a request to initiate or settle potential or pending litigation to the Board of Governors, in the committee's discretion.
 The president may refer a request to settle potential or pending litigation to the Committee on University Governance in the president's discretion.
 If the president makes such a referral, the Committee on University Governance is authorized to decide the matter, or it may make a recommendation to the Board of Governors. - 5.
-Any settlement approved pursuant to this policy shall be reported to the Committee on University Governance and to the Board of Governors either in writing before the next regular meeting of the Board of Governors or at the next regular meeting of the Board of Governors after the settlement is finalized.3 - 6.
+Any litigation initiated pursuant to this policy shall be reported to the Committee on University Governance and to the Board of Governors either in writing before the next regular meeting of the Board of Governors or at the next regular meeting of the Board of Governors.3 - 6.
+Any settlement approved pursuant to this policy shall be reported to the Committee on University Governance and to the Board of Governors either in writing before the next regular meeting of the Board of Governors or at the next regular meeting of the Board of Governors after the settlement is finalized.4 - 7.
 The University of North Carolina may appear as amicus curiae in a lawsuit or judicial proceeding only after receiving the approval of the Committee on University Governance.
-The committee, in its discretion, may refer the question to the Board of Governors. - 7.
+The committee, in its discretion, may refer the question to the Board of Governors. - 8.
 A constituent institution, or a school or college of a constituent institution, may appear as amicus curiae in a lawsuit or judicial proceeding only after receiving the approval of the chancellor of the institution and after providing advance written notice to the president.
-Nothing in this section is intended to limit the ability of an individual University employee or group of employees to appear as amicus curiae in the individual's or employee group's name. - V. This policy applies to the UNC Health Care System, to the UNC Faculty Physicians, and to the ECU Physicians except as otherwise provided in Sections 1200.4 and 1200.5 of the UNC Policy Manual and except as otherwise provided by state law, including G.S.
-116-219, et seq.
+Nothing in this section is intended to limit the ability of an individual University employee or group of employees to appear as amicus curiae in the individual's or employee group's name.